noxthot/ss22_julia_workshop/index.md

 \exercise{Please try the small test example from [here](https://www.julia-vscode.org/docs/dev/gettingstarted/#Creating-Your-First-Julia-Hello-World-program) to see if everything works.}

-If you run into difficulties with VSCode in connection to Julia, the [documentation](https://www.julia-vscode.org/docs/dev/) of the Julia extension is an excellent source for help.
+If you run into difficulties with VSCode in connection with Julia, the [documentation](https://www.julia-vscode.org/docs/dev/) of the Julia extension is an excellent source for help.

 ## Julia and VSCode